tonegas/nnodely-applications/vehicle/model_combined_vehicle_dynamics_RoboRacer/README.md

 ## Description

-This repository contains the code for the paper titled "*Model-Structured Neural Networks for Vehicle Dynamics Learning*".
+This repository contains the code for the paper titled "*Model-Structured Neural Networks for Vehicle Dynamics Learning Near the Limits*".

 ## Structure